-Benthic crawlers carry out detailed investigations of processes influencing gas hydrates evolution at the seafloor.
+Benthic crawlers are subea vehicles that crawl on the seafloor and carry out detailed investigations of processes influencing gas hydrates evolution at the seafloor.

-Two Benthic Crawlers, Wally I and Wally II, have been deployed in Barkley Canyon hydrates thus far.
-They have both been developed by a team based at Jacobs University in Bremen, Germany.
-The suite of sensors mounted on Wally typically includes cameras, a compass, methane sensors, current meter, CTD, fluorometer, and turbidity meter.
+Two Benthic Crawlers, Wally I and Wally II, have been deployed in Barkley Canyon hydrates.
+Developed by a team based at Jacobs University in Bremen, Germany, the suite of sensors mounted on Wally typically includes cameras, a compass, methane sensors, current meter, CTD, fluorometer, and turbidity meter.
 Wally crawls on dual tractor treads, which allow a full range of forward, backward and turning movement.
 Including the titanium frame, drive motors, sealed electronics chambers, wiring, lights, HD video camera, and sensors, its out-of-water weight is 275 kg.
 With syntactic foam floatation blocks attached, this is reduced to an in-water weight of 40 kg.

 Click the instrument categories below for descriptions and lists of instruments belonging to that category.